Nikolai Maydanov: Soviet–Afghan War

-Chechnya
+Second Chechen War

-In 1992 he graduated from the Gagarin Air Force Academy and continued to pilot helicopters.
-For some time he served in the military of Kazakhstan, but later moved to Russia and served in the Russian Armed Forces.
-He was offered a desk job in headquarters in 1998, but insisted on going to the North Caucasus.
-He flew in counter-terrorist operations in Chechnya and Dagestan.
-He received many awards for his service in the Caucasus including the Medal of Suvorov and a special watch from the Minister of Defense.
-Terrorists put a one million dollar bounty on his head.
-On 29 January 2000 he was ordered to fly troops into the Argun Gorge, and due to poor intelligence information, his helicopter came under attack by terrorists.
-He made the decision to go and pick up paratroopers to save them from being ambushed, but the terrorist snipers were aiming at helicopter pilots, and a bullet his instruments and then ricocheted into his chest and shrapnel hit his neck.
-While mortally wounded he held on to the controls of his helicopter, but he bled to death before landing and his co-pilot took over.
+In 1992, Madyonov graduated from the Gagarin Air Force Academy and continued piloting helicopters.
+For some time he served in the Armed Forces of the Republic of Kazakhstan, but later moved to Russia and served in the Russian Armed Forces.
+He was offered a desk job in headquarters in 1998, but insisted on going to the North Caucasus where he flew in counter-terrorist operations in Chechnya and Dagestan.
+He received the Medal of Suvorov for his deployment in the Caucasus.
+A one million dollar bounty was placed on his head.

+Madyonov was killed while piloting his helicopter in the Argun Gorge on 29 January 2000 while he was evacuating paratroopers from an ambush.
+A sniper fired at his helicopter, and a bullet ricocheted off of his instruments into his chest and struck his neck with shrapnel.
+He bled to death before landing and his co-pilot took over.
 He was posthumously awarded the title Hero of the Russian Federation.